hnuzhy/BiRoMan/README.md

 ## ● Platform 1: [DualArmAubo](./DualArmAubo)

-This is a platform with a contralateral dual-arm manipulator, a Kingfisher R-6000 binocular camera and two DH PGI-80-80 parallel grippers.
+This is a platform with a contralateral dual-arm manipulator, a Kingfisher R-6000 binocular camera and two DH-Robotics PGI-80-80 parallel grippers.

 ## ● Platform 2: [DualArmRokae](./DualArmRokae)